goelvidhi/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 K is set to 0, and W_max is set to the congestion window size at the beginning of the current congestion avoidance.

+## Spurious Loss events
+For the case where CUBIC reduces its congestion window in response to detection of packet loss via duplicate ACKs or timeout, there is a possibility that the missing ACK would arrive after the congestion window reduction and the corresponding packet retransmission.
+For example, packet reordering which is common in networks could trigger this behavior.
+A high degree of packet reordering could cause multiple events of congestion window reduction where spurious losses are incorrectly interpreted as congestion signals, thus degrading CUBIC's performance significantly.

+A CUBIC implementation SHOULD remember its state variables, such as cwnd, ssthresh, W_max, K, W_est and start of the current congestion avoidance stage before it updates these variables due to a congestion event.
+If the loss event was later found out to be spurious, CUBIC SHOULD restore its variables to the previously saved state.

 ## Slow Start

 CUBIC MUST employ a slow-start algorithm, when the cwnd is no more